mnwinter/Amazon-Little-H-Drive/README.md

 # Mini H Drive Robot

-A small RC robot inspired by Amazon Drive Units, featuring a scissor-lift mechanism, N20 motors, and an ESP32-S3 microcontroller for wireless control and expansion.
+A compact RC robot inspired by Amazon Drive Units, featuring a scissor-lift mechanism, N20 motors, and an ESP32-S3 microcontroller for wireless control and expansion.

 This repository documents the hardware, electronics, and firmware used to design and build the robot.